 - Hold an online story hour for younger kids.
 Ready the story on a platform such as Zoom or Skype.

-- Find a great script online, gather your friends on video conferencing, assign parts, and do a table reading.
+- Find a great script online, gather your friends on video conferencing or in person, assign parts, and do a table reading.

 - Travel the world in videos.

-There's definitely an adjustment required to being stuck at home, but you don't need to stop doing things you love or connecting with people who are important to you.
+Being stuck at home can get to be a drag after a while, but you don't need to stop doing things you love or connecting with people who are important to you.
 Plan lots of online activities with friends and spend the rest of the time pursuing family or solo activities that bring you joy.